rentry/beavercreek-portrait-library/_posts/2021-06-14-portrait-2-forest-edge.md

   - Farm
 ---

-_Jan Wallinder and her husband Ron Webb own and operate Forest Edge Vineyard, a permaculture vineyard, winery, and tasting room just off Spangler Road._
+_Jan Wallinder and husband Ron Webb own and operate Forest Edge Vineyard, a permaculture vineyard, winery, and tasting room just off Spangler Road._

 ## Jan, you’re a retired public health nurse.
 How did your public health background inform your experience of the covid-19 pandemic?